mailru/graphite-nginx-module/README.md

 Get a link on a graphite parameter name, to use it in place of the name for the functions below.
 The link is valid up to nginx reload.
 After getting the link of a parameter, you can still pass the parameter name to the functions below.
 You can get the link of a parameter multiple times, you'll always get the same object by the same name (a lightuserdata).
+The function returns false if the parameter specified by name doesn't exist.
+The function returns nil on link getting errors.
 Functions access parameters information by link faster than by name.

 *Available after applying patch to lua-nginx-module.* The feature is present in the patch for lua module v0.10.12.
 See [the installation instructions](#build-nginx-with-lua-and-graphite-modules).